Samurai: Mongol invasions

 In 1281, a Yuan army of 140,000 men with 5,000 ships was mustered for another invasion of Japan.
 Northern Kyūshū was defended by a Japanese army of 40,000 men.
 The Mongol army was still on its ships preparing for the landing operation when a typhoon hit north Kyūshū island.
 The casualties and damage inflicted by the typhoon, followed by the Japanese defense of the Hakata Bay barrier, resulted in the Mongols again being defeated.

 The thunderstorms of 1274 and the typhoon of 1281 helped the samurai defenders of Japan repel the Mongol invaders despite being vastly outnumbered.
 These winds became known as kami-no-Kaze, which literally translates as "wind of the gods".
 This is often given a simplified translation as "divine wind".
 The kami-no-Kaze lent credence to the Japanese belief that their lands were indeed divine and under supernatural protection.

-During this period, the tradition of Japanese swordsmithing developed using laminated or piled steel, a technique dating back over 2,000 years in the Mediterranean and Europe of combining layers of soft and hard steel to produce a blade with a very hard (but brittle) edge, capable of being highly sharpened, supported by a softer, tougher, more flexible spine.
-The Japanese swordsmiths refined this technique by using multiple layers of steel of varying composition, together with differential heat treatment, or tempering, of the finished blade, achieved by protecting part of it with a layer of clay while quenching (as explained in the article on Japanese swordsmithing).
-The craft was perfected in the 14th century by the great swordsmith Masamune.
-The Japanese sword (tachi and katana) became renowned around the world for its sharpness and resistance to breaking.
-Many swords made using these techniques were exported across the East China Sea, a few making their way as far as India.
+Nanboku-chō and Muromachi period

+The Hōjō clan controlled the Kamakura shogunate as regents (shikken) during the Mongol invasions.
+Many samurai who fought the Mongols felt that they had not been properly rewarded by the regent, who favored his own clan too much.
+Emperor Godaigo saw an opportunity to restore imperial power.
+In 1333, the emperor incited the disgruntled samurai to rebel against the shogunate and return power to the imperial court, leading to the Kenmu Restoration.
+But Godaigo's policies proved unpopular, and in 1336 his top general Ashikaga Takauji betrayed him and established a new shogunate, this time headquartered in Kyoto.
+This shogunate is known as the Ashikaga shogunate.

+The southern court, descended from Emperor Godaigo, and the northern court, descended from Emperor Kōgōn, were established side by side.
+This period of coexistence of the two dynasties is called the Nanboku-chō period, which corresponds to the beginning of the Muromachi period.
+The Northern Court, supported by the Ashikaga shogunate, had six emperors, and in 1392 the Imperial Court was reunited by absorbing the Southern Court, although the modern Imperial Household Agency considers the Southern Court to be the legitimate emperor.
+The de facto rule of Japan by the Ashikaga shogunate lasted until the Onin War, which broke out in 1467.